slatedocs/slate/source/includes/_appendix.md

 ## Supported Local Directories

-We no longer list the supported local directories here.
-We now have an below which enables you to retrieve a list of directories (either all or for an individual country).
+We now have an API method (shown below) that enables you to retrieve a list of directories for all supported countries.

 ## Get list of supported local directories